Idearium/developers/style-guide/git/README.md

 ## Branch protection

 All repos should be setup with GitHub branch protection.
-This ensures a process to merging from a branch, into a master.
+This creates a process for merging from a branch into master.
 To setup branch protection, you should follow [this guide](https://help.github.com/articles/about-protected-branches/).

 We use the following setup for branches: